 Tel: 020 8753 2013

-The Mayor has chosen to support Hammersmith & Fulham Foodbank and The Barons Court Project as his charities to support during his mayoral year.
-Both have an impressive record in helping people in Hammersmith & Fulham.
+The Mayor has chosen to support The Barons Court Project as her charity during her mayoral year.
+The project has an impressive record in helping people in Hammersmith & Fulham.

 The Barons Court Project is a day centre offering a range of practical services to people who are homeless or living with mental health issues.
 Our friendly drop-in offers a safe and welcoming space, a subsidised cafe, showers, laundry and IT suite.
 We also support our service users through running a range of opportunities for self-development and participation.
 Much of these opportunities are volunteer led and we have built up partnerships with the local community and corporate groups to widen our offer.